Minnesota food shelves ended 2020 with 3.8 million visitors, more than any other year on record — and more of them are older adults

 "Seniors are some of the most hesitant to want to visit food shelves," he added.
 "Finding them where they are and reaching them takes a real concentrated effort."

-In Montevideo, Prairie Five Community Action reached out to older adults in five nearby counties when the pandemic hit.
-Some seniors initially were wary to accept help, but proved to be grateful for the frozen meals and emergency food boxes.
+In Montevideo, Minn., Prairie Five Community Action reached out to older adults in five nearby counties when the pandemic hit.
+Some seniors initially were wary about accepting help, but proved to be grateful for the frozen meals and emergency food boxes.

 In Bloomington, more than 100 cars a day filter through the drive-up food line at VEAP, the largest pantry in the metro area, which saw a 9% increase in customers 2020 and triple the number of people seeking out its home delivery food program.
 CEO Joe McDonald said generosity has kept pace so far, with donations pouring in and a record number of new volunteers stepping up to help.